 If, however, you are not a Christian and you are reading this, hear these words: 'For God so loved the world that He gave His only Son, that whoever believes in Him, shall not die, but have eternal life' (John 3:16).
 Do you believe?

 So I finish with a lyric from a song that we sang on that night I became a Christian.
 'He’s alive, death and hell have been defeated, He’s alive, and the grave has been denied, He’s alive, sin no longer has dominion, for the grave is empty, Jesus is alive!'

 If you have prayed the following prayer for the very first time I would encourage you to find a local church where you can learn more about Jesus, the Word of God and the bringer of life.
 But remind yourselves frequently that Jesus lives today and He loves you dearly.

 Something to pray

-Loving Jesus, I thank you that you came into this world so that I may be forgiven and have a relationship with you which lasts into eternity, that I may receive a love from you that can never be broken by anything in this world.
+Loving Jesus, I thank you that you came into this world so that I may be forgiven and have a relationship with you that lasts into eternity, that I may receive a love from you that can never be broken by anything in this world.
 Forgive me for the things I have done wrong that have hurt you and others.

-Living Jesus I want you to be at the centre of my life helping me to live a life that is plea sing to you.
+Living Jesus, I want you to be at the centre of my life, helping me to live a life that is pleasing to you.
 In your precious name I pray.
 Amen.